 Key Features:

-Best For: Grooming kittens or small cats with precision.
+Best For: Tiny kittens or cats with very fine nails.

 5. Resco Original Cat Nail Clippers